SophieDufrane/PP3_Satisfaction_Survey/README.md

 ![Screenshot of Python Tutor with block of code tested](media/python_tutor.png)

 - **Centered Title Formatting**
-  - *Before Refactoring*: Titles had to be manually centered by typing spaces and counting them to ensure alignment, which was time-consuming and prone to errors.
+  - *Before Refactoring*: Titles had to be manually centered by typing spaces and counting them to ensure alignment, which was time-consuming and not precise enough.
   - *After Refactoring*: A `format_title` function was added to center the title within a fixed menu width of 80 characters.
 The function calculates the padding based on the title's length, ensuring alignment across menus.

 ### PEP8 validation